odoe/odoenet/posts/youtube-madness-month/index.md

 There will still be regular non-video blog content starting next week, but I'm really enjoying the video format and I get to have some fun with it.

-I have a list of topics I want to cover, but if there is anything you want me to talk about, just let me know, feel free to [email me](odoe@odoe.net), contact me via [twitter](https://twitter.com/odoenet) or leave message on this post or a youtube vid!
+I have a list of topics I want to cover, but if there is anything you want me to talk about, just let me know, feel free to contact me via [twitter](https://twitter.com/odoenet) or leave message on this post or a youtube vid!

 Thanks!